Steer Clear of Sports Supplements

 Star athletes have suffered serious and even fatal harm from these drugs and supplements.

-Yet many teens who’ve used steroids, ephedra and other substances aren't aware of
+Yet many teens who’ve used steroids, ephedra, and other substances don't know about

 Sports supplements do not require FDA approval before they are put on the market.